-What's your retirement dream?
-To chase after your grandkids, or some big adventure you've put off until this point?
+What does enjoying retirement look like to you?
+To chase after your grandkids, or go on some big adventure you've put off until this point?
 Whatever your golden years goals may be, you'll need the right resources to reach them.
 At Clearview, we can help you retool your investments, create budgets for housing and other expenses, and plan your estate so future generations can benefit from your financial success.

 Being that you're officially retired, you're thinking that you're pretty much done adding to your savings accounts.
 Now it's time to just sit back and spend the proceeds right?
 Well, not quite.
 If you still have a little money coming in – say from investments or a part-time gig – you can still contribute to an IRA and enjoy tax benefits.
 We suggest opening a Roth IRA